Reidemeister and movie moves for involutive links: Introduction

 However, it turns out that there is a subtlety in this discussion which arises especially in the study of families of cobordisms.
 To explain this, let $z\in\Sigma$ be a critical point of $f$.
 The embedded Morse Lemma (see e.g.\ \cite[Lemma 2.17]{BP}) provides us with local coordinates $(u, v)$ on $\Sigma$ near $z$, such that $f$ is quadratic in $(u, v)$ and $z$ is identified with $(0,0)$.
 Let $(x, y)$ be coordinates on $\R^2$.
 The family of diagrams of links as $t$ crosses the singular value is studied using the map $\pi\colon (u, v)\mapsto (x, y)$ obtained by composing the embedding $\Sigma\hookrightarrow \R^3\times[0,1]$ with the projection $\R^3\times[0,1]\to\R^3\to\R^2$.
 If this has non-vanishing derivative at $(0,0)$ (that is, if it is a local diffeomorphism) and if the inverse image consists of the singular point only, then the discussion in the previous paragraph holds.
 That is, the change of a link diagram after crossing an index zero critical point is adding a round circle, and so on, see Definition~\ref{con:generic}.

 If we study a one-parameter family of embeddings of $\Sigma$ into $\R^3\times[0,1]$, however, then degenerate situations will usually occur at certain parameter values.
 That is, for certain embeddings in this family, we may have that $\det D\pi(0,0)=0$, or that $\pi^{-1}(0,0)$ consists of more than just one point.
 These situations lead to movie moves involving Morse handles.
 The equivariant setting is even more challenging.
-While the degeneracy of $D\pi$ can be handled in a similar manner as in the non-equivariant setting, the condition that $\pi$ be one-to-one on its image near $z$ is significantly more involved in the presence of the $\Z_2$-action; see Example~\ref{ex:noproj}.
-In a one-parameter family, the equivariant Morse moves can happen on the diagram, leading to several types of movie moves.
+While the degeneracy of $D\pi$ can be handled in a similar manner as in the non-equivariant setting, the condition that $\pi$ be one-to-one on its image near $z$ is significantly more involved in the presence of the $\Z_2$-action.